Natalie Jane

-Natalie Janowski, known professionally as Natalie Jane, is an American singer-songwriter.
+Natalie Jane Janowski, (born April 25, 2004) is an American pop singer-songwriter.
+She is widely known for her powerful vocal riffs, massive social media following, and her 2020 run on American Idol.

 Early life and education

 Jane was raised in Woodcliff Lake, New Jersey.
-She learned to play the piano and began writing songs at the age of eight, and sang in musicals, playing the character of Elle Woods in Legally Blonde.
+She learned to play the piano and began writing songs at the age of eight, and sang in school musicals like Legally Blonde.
+Jane was inspired by her aunt to pursue music, who is a professional opera singer.
 She graduated in 2022 from Saddle River Day School.